praveentharindu/node-microservices-boilerplate/README.md

-# node boilerplate for microservice
+# NodeJS boilerplate for microservice